chiamin/chiamin.github.io/_projects/1_project.md

     Spin and charge distribution.
 </div>

-Superconductivity is a phenomeno that electrons transport without dissipation and therefore exhibit no resistance.
-High-temperature superconductors have been discovered since 1986, while its machenism remains one of the biggest mistary in the condensed matter physics.
-The main challenging is the existance of a number of competing states with extremely close energies, which requires high accuracy in the theoritical calculations.
+Superconductivity is a phenomenon in which electrons flow without dissipation, resulting in zero electrical resistance.
+Since the discovery of high-temperature superconductors in 1986, their underlying mechanism has remained one of the central mysteries in condensed matter physics.
+A major challenge lies in the presence of many competing states with nearly degenerate energies, which demands extremely high accuracy in theoretical calculations.

-We have a series of important works on this topic.
-By utilizing the advance computational techniques, in particular tensor network and quantum Monte Carlo, we are able to obtain the ground state and the low-energy excited states with high accuracy.
-By studying the theoritical models we have a reliable understanding of the properties of the systems.
-For example, the spin and charge densities show a special pattern which is the so-called stripe state, which may consist or compete with superconductivity.
+Our research has contributed significantly to this field.
+By employing advanced computational techniques—particularly tensor network methods and quantum Monte Carlo—we are able to determine ground states and low-energy excitations with high precision.
+Through the study of theoretical models, we gain reliable insights into the properties of these systems.
+For instance, we have found that spin and charge densities can form distinct patterns known as stripe states, which may either coexist with or compete against superconductivity.

-The ultimate goal is to understand the foundenmantal physics in cuprate superconductors.
-We try to acheive this goal by small steps.
-First we identify theoritical models that captures all the right physics in superconductor experiments, and then by studying these models we may learn the machenism of pairing.